Andrewodwyer/Cork-City-Ghost-Tours/README.md

 ### Fixed Bugs

 - Input field height in contact section.
 I wanted one row input field for the name and email boxes but I wanted 4 row for the message.
 This was done by adding  textarea instead of input element. textarea is not self closing and this took me a few tries to work out.
 Secondly I wanted each of the first 4 fields to be the same height.
 The auto height I felt was too small so I added a class to make the input fields 25px high and another css rule to make the textarea field 150px high.
-- Center Form.
+- Centre Form.
 I was having trouble making the form in the contact page centred on the page.
 The resolve was to add margin:auto; to the booking-form and also padding:5% to the outer div class=“transparent-colour”.
 The padding gave breathing space around the booking form.
 - I wanted to stack the sections and divs on mobile, so the images showed first and then the text box.
-This was for devices with screen width less than 769, so the text could be easy read.
+This was for devices with screen width less than 769, so the text could be easily read.
 When the screen went over 769px, the divs would be placed side by side in the section (container/card).
 The image div on left and text div on right.
 This was the design for the hero section and the “our tours” section.
-The section that followed, named “meet your guides” has two “our-guides” sections.
+The div that followed, named “meet your guides” has two “our-guides” divs.
 These are stacked like the first two for mobile.
 However on larger screens, they would move to be in a row.
-The “our-guide” sections would be side by side.
+The “our-guide” divs would be side by side.
 This was solved using flex-direction:column in the “guide-section” section and flex-direction:row as a media query in the “our-guides” div.
 Two containers (both having a class=“our-guides”) with an attribute of flex-direction: row.
 I added a class=“image-and-text” to these divs containing the image and text cards.
 The outer “meet your guides” container had a flex property of column, so the “our-guides” section showed side by side.